Aranjuez

 Aranjuez ([aɾaŋˈxweθ]) is a city and municipality of Spain, part of the Community of Madrid.

-Located in the southern end of the region, the main urban nucleus lies on the left bank of Tagus, a bit upstream the discharge of the Jarama.
-As of 2022, the municipality has a registered population of 59,607.
+Located in the southern end of the region, the main urban nucleus lies on the left bank of the Tagus, a bit upstream of the discharge of the Jarama.
+As of 2022, the municipality has a registered population of 59,762.
 Aranjuez became one of the Royal Estates of the Crown of Spain in 1560, during the reign of Philip II.
-Until 1752, only the royalty and nobility were allowed to dwell in the town.
+Until 1752, only royalty and nobility were allowed to dwell in the town.

-The Cultural Landscape of Aranjuez was declared a World Heritage Site by UNESCO in 2001.
+The cultural landscape of Aranjuez was declared a World Heritage Site by UNESCO in 2001.

 Name

 There are several theories about the origin of the name.
-The most widely accepted one states that it comes from the Basque language, deriving from arantza ("hawthorn" in English).
+The most widely accepted one states that it comes from Basque and derives it from arantza ("hawthorn" in English).
 Another theory, attributed to Padre Martín Sarmiento, a Benedictine scholar who lived about a century after the founder of Aranjuez, Philip II of Spain, claims the origin to be from Latin Ara Jovis or Ara Iovia, which means the altar of the Roman god Jupiter.
 However the pre-Roman derivation is generally preferred.

 History

 Early history

-Alfonso VI took control of the territory near the Tagus, including Aranjuez, following the 1085 conquest of the Taifa of Toledo.
+Alfonso VI took control of the territory near the Tagus, including Aranjuez, after the 1085 conquest of the Taifa of Toledo.

 During the 12th century, Aranjuez (then known as Aranz, Aranzuel, Aranzuegue or Almuzundica) was a small hamlet under the influence of the castle of Oreja.
 Following the 1108 defeat of Castilian and Leonese forces by the Almoravids at Uclés, the area fell under Muslim control.
 Aurelia (Oreja) was retaken by Alfonso VII, the Emperor after the 1194 surrender of the besieged castle.
 Alfonso VIII donated Oreja and its dependent hamlets in 1171 to the Order of Santiago and its Grand Master Pedro Fernández.
 Aranjuez was definitively secured in 1178.

 Aranjuez was chosen as seat of the Mesa Maestral ("Master's Table") of the Order of Santiago in 1272.
 The link between Aranjuez and the Crown dates from 1493, when the Catholic Monarchs became administrators of the military orders.
 Adrian VI confirmed Emperor Charles V in the everlasting dignity as Grand Master of the Order in 1523.
 The dehesa of Aranjuez subsequently became a Crown property.